 It uses darker to lighter shades of glaze that are somewhat overlapping to create stripes with softer edges.

-If you want to try something a little bolder than stripes, one of these geometric patterns maybe the perfect wall painting design for you.
+If you want to try something a little bolder than stripes, then geometric patterns may be the perfect wall painting design for you.

 6 | Chevrons